codemagic-ci-cd/codemagic-docs/content/knowledge-codemagic/caching.md

 ## Cache usage limits

+Maximum cache size is limited to
+- **10GB** per workflow for team account, and
+- **3GB** per workflow for personal accounts.

-Caching is limited to **3GB** to avoid potential performance issues.
-Installing dependencies without using caching could be faster than retrieving or updating cached data.
+Note that installing dependencies without using caching could be faster than retrieving or updating cached data.

 ## Removing cached dependencies